brightin-archive/brightin-template/README.md

 including common linting tools in projects.
 Copy these into your projects and use pull requests to propose changes.

+Do you disagree with anything in this repo?
+Want to discuss something?
+Open an issue or submit a pull request!

 ## Wish list

 * Jslint